-Australia’s Department of Foreign Affairs and Trade (DFAT) has initiated the co-design of a new regional gender equality program (tentatively titled ‘Pacific Women Lead’).
-The new program will build on the strength of Pacific Women with an emphasis on Pacific women driving this new program.
-It will need to respond to the impacts of the pandemic on women and girls in our region, as well as to the long-term challenges, such as harmful gender norms.
-It will be a regional program that supports some regional as well as bilateral investments.
+Australia’s Department of Foreign Affairs and Trade (DFAT) has completed a high-level design of a new regional gender equality program (titled ‘Pacific Women Lead’) in October 2020.
+The new program will build on the strength of Pacific Women with an emphasis on partnering with Pacific organisations and with Pacific women to drive this new program.
+It will respond to the impacts of the pandemic on women and girls in our region, as well as to long-term challenges, such as harmful gender norms.
+It will be a regional program that supports regional as well as bilateral investments.

-The Design Team includes representatives from DFAT, Pacific Women Support Unit, Pacific Women Advisory Board, and SPC.
-This will lend gender technical and Pacific expertise to the design process, and support the objective of co-design with key regional partners.
+The Design Team includes representatives from DFAT, Pacific Women Support Unit, Pacific Women Advisory Board, and the Pacific Community (SPC).
+This has lent gender technical and Pacific expertise to the design process, and supported the objective of co-design with key regional partners.
 For more information:

 - Email DFAT’s Design Team: email@example.com